Most Wanted Items

 “Most Wanted” List

-After the overthrow of the Hawaiian monarchy, much of the Palace contents were sold at public auction.
-As part of its mission to preserve, restore, and share the spirit the historic site, The Friends of Iolani Palace has endeavored to find, recover, and preserve original Palace and monarchy furnishings and treasures, many of which have been scattered throughout the world.
+After King Kalakaua's death, the death of Queen Liliuokalani, and the overthrow of the Hawaiian monarchy, much of the Palace contents were sold at public auction.
+As part of our mission to preserve, restore, and share the stories of this wahi pana, The Friends of Iolani Palace continues to search for original Palace and monarchy furnishings and treasures,

-Treasures from the King’s Bedroom, Queen’s Bedroom and Music Room are in the process of being recovered.
-But after more than 40 years of searching, some of the largest pieces of furniture are still missing.
-If you think you may have original furniture, other items from the Palace collections, or have information about their whereabouts, please contact the Curator.
+Some of the largest pieces of furniture are still missing.
+If you think you may have original furniture, or other objects from the Palace collections, please contact our collections department.

 Historic photos are from the Hawaii State Archives.